brimigs/cash-app-guide/README.md

 ### Multiple Accounts Types in One Program

 There are several different ways to approach requesting payments from friends.
 In this example, we will make each payment request its own PDA account in order to simplify querying active requests, deleting completed requests, and updating both the sender and recipent cash accounts.
-Since this goes beyond the basic solana program set up, we'll implement this later on in the tutorial.

 Each time a new payment request is created, the instruction will create a new PDA account that holds data for the payment's sender, recipient, and amount.

-To have multiple account types within one program, you just need to define the data structure for each account type and have an seperate instructions to be able to initlize each account type.
+To have multiple account types within one program, you just need to define the data structure for each account type and have instructions to be able to initlize each account type.
 We already have the state data structure and init account instruction for the cash account, now we'll just add this for the pending request account.

 ```rust
 #[account]